monsoonmaelstrom/book2/book2.md

 I nod.
 “We need to get back to Branton.
 Sooner rather than later.
 The sooner we get back, the sooner we can figure out how to undo what she’s done to Liam.”

 “I know.
 I’m working on it,” Davy tells me.
 “We can’t do another overland trip though.
-The pass we’ll be even worse.
+The pass will be even worse.
 If we want to go in the next four months, we’re going to have to go by ship.”

 “Fuck.
 Kill me now,” I groan.
 “That’s what?
 Six weeks at least?”